Section II football pairings announced

-The pairings for the Section II Football Tournament have been announced, with local teams Queensbury, Glens Falls and Warrensburg set as the top seeds in Classes A, B and D, respectively.
+The pairings for the Section II Football Tournament were announced Sunday, with local teams Queensbury, Glens Falls and Warrensburg as the top seeds in Classes A, B and D, respectively.

 Matchups in Classes A, B and D were determined by the division standings, while Class C was sorted by football points after the three division winners were seeded.